A happy ending for Seattle’s Bop Street Records: a nonprofit buys up the entire collection

 But for Jacobs and Voorhees, life is still pretty much the same.
 Every day, they go into the store and box up records.

-“The first load or 44 tons will be ready next Tuesday,” said Jacobs.
+“The first load of 44 tons will be ready next Tuesday,” said Jacobs.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.